 Yes, it will.
 While Global Learning cannot confirm exactly how your credits earned abroad will be applied to specific graduate requirements for your major, we do know that, at the very least, credits earned abroad can return back to Cornell as elective credit that you can use toward general graduation requirements.

-All undergraduate students participating on an Office of Global Learning program or a college program or exchange will continue to pay their regular Cornell tuition regardless of their program.
-Some programs also have established program fees that are in addition to the cost of Cornell tuition.
-Other out-of-pocket costs that you will need to plan for are housing (if not included in program fees), meals, round-trip airfare, visa, vaccinations, host country insurance (if applicable), in-country transportation, books, supplies, and personal expenses.
-Note that your budget may be larger or smaller than for your semester at Cornell, and this will depend on the program you select, the cost of living in your host location, and other factors.
+As an undergraduate student, you will pay your Cornell tuition for your semester or academic year study abroad experience.
+Some programs also have established fees that are in addition to Cornell tuition.
+Other out-of-pocket expenses that you will need to plan for are housing (if not included in program fees), meals, round-trip airfare, visa, vaccinations, host country insurance (if applicable), in-country transportation, books, supplies, and personal expenses.
+Note that your total budgeted cost for your study abroad program may be higher or lower than your semester at Cornell.
+The total estimated cost of attendance will depend on the program, the cost of living in your host location, and other factors.

 Global learning is a vital part of your Cornell experience.
 There’s a study abroad opportunity that’s right for you, your major, and your goals.
 We’ll help you find your place in the world and take the steps needed to get there.

 - Plan and find resources.

 - Identify study abroad program options.

 - Connect with your college advisor so you’ll know how programs mesh with your academic requirements.

 - Start and successfully complete the application process.